GC

 Direct

 If you do not yet know which you need, use Docker.
-One command, one volume, one port.
-Switch to Compose only when you add a second container (LightRAG, Hive).
+Move to Compose only when you add a second container.
 Use the JAR only when Docker is off the table.

 yaml